-3) Thesis

-Over the course of the second year, you will continue to work on your 30,000 word maximum thesis, building on the source materials gathered during your work over the summer.
-The title must then be approved by the Course Director(s) by 12 noon on Monday of week 3 in the Michaelmas Term of your second year.
-(Any late change to your thesis title must be agreed by your thesis supervisor and the Course Director(s) by 12 noon on Friday of Week 4 of Hilary Term) The finished thesis must be submitted by 12 noon on Monday of week 4 Trinity Term and must be accompanied by a statement that it is your own work except where otherwise indicated.
+6) Thesis.
+Over the course of the year, you will work on your 12,000 word maximum individual thesis.
+You will choose the subject yourself in consultation with your thesis supervisor.
+The title of the thesis must be approved by the Course Director(s) by 12 noon on Friday of Week 3 of Hilary Term.
+(Any late change to your thesis topic or title must be agreed by your thesis supervisor and the Course Director(s) by 12 noon on Friday of Week 4 of Trinity Term.)
+Over the course of the Hilary term, you will have a chance to present your developing thesis ideas to a seminar of your fellow students and relevant teachers.
+The thesis must be submitted by 12 noon of the weekday on or nearest to 1 September in the year in which you have taken your examinations, that is Friday 31 August 2018.